 Signs of Burnout in Women: The Complete Guide to Recognising and Recovering

 You are still showing up.
-Still answering the messages, managing the household, meeting the deadlines, checking in on everyone else.
+Still answering the messages, managing the household, meeting the deadlines, and checking in on everyone else.
 From the outside, everything looks completely fine.

 What Is Burnout — And Why Women Experience It Differently